 Purchasing a color ribbon for your ID card printer can be a bit confusing, whether it’s your first time purchasing them or not.
 Far too often, we come across clients that have been purchasing the wrong kind of color ribbon for years!
-Let’s breakdown the mystery behind color printer ribbons so you can make the smartest, and most economical decision.
+Let’s break down the mystery behind color printer ribbons so you can make the smartest, and most economical decision.

 Construction Of A Color Ribbon

-In its most basic sense, there are two rollers on either end of a plastic housing which feed a roll of colored panels to produce images and text.
+In its most basic sense, there are two rollers on either end of a plastic housing that feed a roll of colored panels to produce images and text.
 Just like your inkjet printer at home, each panel is a dedicated color that ultimately blends with the others.
 The blending of colors forms various shades and hues that make up your desired end product.

 What Do The Panels Mean?

 - Y is the Yellow dye sublimation panel

 - M is the Magenta dye sublimation panel

 - C is the Cyan dye sublimation panel

 - O is the Overlay panel

 - Single Color/Monochrome- Monochrome ribbons often refers to black and white images that are printed in shades of grey.
 Monochrome ribbons are widely used in pre-printed cards or printing information onto the back of cards.